-The APS International Society Relations committee (ISR) develops and oversees overarching strategies that will guide future investments and activities in support of international society partnerships: Seeking out opportunities to engage in international society relationships; increase interactions between APS and associated international societies; deliver content and services to our international partners; and provide APS members greater access to the scientific content of partner societies
+The APS International Society Relations Committee (ISRC) assists Council through the Presidential Team (PT) to identify, develop and engage in activities in support of partnerships with international societies and organizations; delivers content and services to our international partners; and provides APS members greater access to the scientific content of partner societies and organizations.

 Organizational StructureTo carry out its responsibilities, the International Society Relations committee is comprised of the following

-General responsibilities ISR is charged by Council to assume a leadership role in establishing strategic partnerships and alliances with associated international societies.
-That role originated from personal connections between APS leaders and colleagues in other international societies.
-Council believes that APS members benefit from a more strategic and focused effort to develop overarching strategies that will guide investments and activities in support of international society alliances.
-It is the responsibility of ISRC to define opportunities for alliances with associated international societies, review existing partnerships for relevancy, and provide a framework to establish new alliances.
-The ISRC will provide a matrix for current and future partnerships with international scientific societies and provide recommendations for Council’s consideration.
+General Responsibilities ISRC is charged by Council to assume a leadership role in: implementing components of agreements between APS and international societies and organizations; identifying needs of APS international partners, including language translations of APS products, and working with APS Press, Ed Center, Pub Board and/or other appropriate offices, boards and committees to develop appropriate content; and keeping Council informed of ISRC activities through the Vice President (VP), annual reports and, upon request, by providing interim updates.
+Council believes that APS members benefit from a more strategic and focused effort to develop overarching strategies that will guide investments and activities in support of international partnerships.
+It is the responsibility of ISRC to assist the PT in defining opportunities for alliances with associated international societies and organizations, developing co-sponsored activities such as symposia and/or workshops, special topic meetings, webinars/webcasts, and applications of social media, in joint discussion with representatives of associated international societies and organizations and APS staff.
+The ISRC will develop a matrix for current and future partnerships with international scientific societies and organizations and provide recommendations for Council’s consideration.

-Responsibilities of the ChairThe chair will engage all members of the ISR, and lead the committee in establishing priorities and individual member assignments for follow-up actions.
-The chair will serve as the primary point-of-contact for exchange of all correspondence, timelines and pertinent information regarding the proposed relationship with the associated society and will communicate with the designated representatives and members of their organization.
-The ISR chair will update Council at least quarterly on all activities currently underway and provide oversight on actions.
+Responsibilities of the ChairThe chair will engage all members of the ISRC, and lead the committee in establishing priorities and individual member assignments for follow-up actions.
+The ISRC chair will update Council at least quarterly on all activities currently underway and provide oversight on actions.
 The chair will inform Council and submit requests if actions are required by Council.
-The chair and members of the ISR will set the agenda for a business meeting at the APS annual meeting and include representatives of the associated international society if attending.
-The associated international society will provide the names of their executive team and key contacts to the chair of the ISR.
+The chair and members of the ISRC will set the agenda for a business meeting at the APS annual meeting.